salesforce/lwsec-docs-mirror/packages/@locker/distortion/docs/distortions.md

 ### Distorted Behavior

-Currently, Lightning Web Security doesn't support the `securitypolicyviolation` event, so setting the `onsecuritypolicyviolation` property, or adding a `securitypolicyviolation` event listener is not allowed and returns an error.
+Currently, Lightning Web Security doesn't support setting the `onsecuritypolicyviolation` event handler or adding a `securitypolicyviolation` event listener; attempting to do so throws an exception.
 <hr>
 <a name="windowdocsonstorage-settermd"></a>

-## WindowEventHandlers.onstorage
+## Window "storage" event

-The [`onstorage`](https://developer.mozilla.org/en-US/docs/Web/API/WindowEventHandlers/onstorage) property of the `WindowEventHandlers` mixin is an event handler for processing storage events.
+The [`storage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/storage_event) event of the `Window` interface fires when a storage area (such as `localStorage`) has been modified in the context of another document.

-The `storage` event fires when a storage area has been changed in the context of another document.
+The event object associated with the `storage` event exposes `key`, `newValue`, `oldValue`, `storageArea` and `url` data, which can contain sensitive information.

 ### Distorted Behavior

-Currently, Lightning Web Security doesn't support the `window.onstorage` event, so setting the `onstorage` property is not allowed and returns an error.
+Currently, Lightning Web Security doesn't support setting the `onstorage` event handler or adding a `storage` event listener; attempting to do so throws an exception.
 <hr>
 <a name="windowdocsonunhandledrejection-settermd"></a>